jpmorganchase/sandboni-core/README.md

 The code is in a [multi-module](https://maven.apache.org/guides/mini/guide-multiple-modules.html) project structure

-* sandboni-scm - The module builds a change scope between two revisions
+* scm - The module builds a change scope between two revisions
-* sandboni-engine - The module analyzes bytecode by locations, builds CDG and it contains the main algorithms for the graph traversing
+* engine - The module analyzes bytecode by locations, builds CDG and it contains the main algorithms for the graph traversing

 ### Building the project